-The Office of Campus Engagement conducts a mandatory Risk Management Training annually.
+The office of Campus Engagement conducts a mandatory Risk Management Training annually.
+Student organizations are required to send representatives to the risk management training.
 Representatives should include, but are not limited to, the organization president (or equivalent), risk management officer (or equivalent), and organization advisors.
 The risk management program is open to all students and is strongly recommended to all officers and advisors of all student organizations.